By Jacqueline Olivo, Marine Daughter

 Speaking of open heating elements, irons are a fine line for most colleges.
 Either way, chances are your college student won’t be ironing their clothes, and an ironing board can take up a lot of room in a small closet!

-Most colleges don’t allow space heaters, and you probably won’t have use for a fan.
+Most colleges don’t allow space heaters, and you probably won’t have the use for a fan.
 Many dorms come equipped with a personal air conditioner/heater – check your student handbook for more information!

 Keeping with the theme of prohibited items, candles are almost surely banned in dorm rooms across the country.
 Fires are one of the biggest dangers to living in a dorm – and an open flame next to your tapestry is a BAD idea!